apatil88/jQueryProjects/README.md

 <img height=300 src="https://github.com/apatil88/jQueryProjects/blob/master/TodoListProject/Todo2.png">

 # PatatapClone
 Press any key from A-Z and 0-9 and create animated graphics and sounds.
 Utilized Paper.js to draw graphics and Howler.js to create sounds.
+Don't forget to turn up the volume.
 Try it yourself at: http://patatapclone.herokuapp.com/circles.html